Find a Part Now

 Supercar

-A supercar – also called exotic car – is a loosely defined description of street-legal, high-performance sports cars.
-Since the 2010s, the term hypercar has come into use for the highest performing supercars.
-Supercars commonly serve as the flagship model within a vehicle manufacturer's line-up of sports cars and typically feature various performance-related technology derived from motorsports.
+Supercars often serve as the flagship model within a vehicle manufacturer's sports car range and typically feature various performance-related technology derived from motorsports.
 Some examples include the Ferrari 458 Italia, Lamborghini Aventador, and McLaren 720S.

 History